asekar23/cse15l-lab-reports/lab-report-2-week-3.md

 3. The tests were failing due to the presence of multiple bugs in the code.
 I fixed the code and the new code is as follows:
 ![image](6thss2.png)

-4. The original code for the first method did not contain a temp variable.
+4. The original code for the first method did not contain a temp variable to store one variable in the array.
 Thus, it was not reversing the array.
 By creating a temp variable the array was reversed succesfully.

 ## ListExamples.java